abelardopardo/ontask_b/README.md

 Q19. **Where do I find the details on how to install it and some more
      information?** Check the [OnTask Documentation](https://abelardopardo.github.io/ontask_b).

+## Roadmap

+Where is this project heading?
+Check the [Roadmap page](https://github.com/abelardopardo/ontask_b/projects/1) for more information about where this is heading and the history of what it has been done so far (starting with version 6.1)

 ## Contributing

 Check out our [Governance structure](https://github.com/abelardopardo/ontask_b/blob/master/GOVERNANCE.md) for a detailed description of the process to contribute to the project.